btrettel/flt/to-do.md

         - Examples:
             - `is_close`
             - `swap_alloc` for all units.
 This takes two arguments and has a non-trivial procedure body, so it can't be handled like intrinsics.
-- `make dist`
-    - create tgz and/or zip file
-    - lists hashes
-- Add `PFLAGS` to enable or disable parallelization for debug and release.
-OpenMP and other libraries can't be statically linked, so they might lead to portability issues if they aren't used but are dynamically linked and aren't available.
 - Build testing
     - FreeBSD in QEMU
         - <https://cyber.dabamos.de/programming/modernfortran/fortran-compilers.html>